bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 2. Type or paste the word **localhost** into where you would normally type a website address, and press enter.

 #### Congratulations!
 You did it!
 At this point you should see a page that says **XAMPP for Windows** in the top left corner, with a list of commands down the left side.
-Click on the word **phpMyAdmin** on the navigation bar on the left hand side of the screen.
+Click the word **phpMyAdmin** on the navigation bar on the left hand side of the screen.

 *Was there an error?
 Don't panic.
 Just type in **https://localhost**.
 You should now be able to click on **phpMyAdmin** without any more hassles.
 If there is still a problem, you may have to uninstall and reinstall WAMP*

 ### Using phpMyAdmin
-Alright.
-By now you should be on a tacky dark blue and grey screen with **phpMyAdmin** on the upper left side.
+Alright, by now you should be on a tacky dark blue and grey screen with **phpMyAdmin** on the upper left side.
 At the top of the screen, you should see a bunch of tabs directly underneath the word **localhost**.
 Click on the **SQL** tab.

-*NOTE: Because this tutorial focuses mainly on programming with embedded SQL in PHP, we will not be using any of the fun, efficient, and easy to use syntax phpMyAdmin offers.
+*Because this tutorial focuses mainly on programming with embedded SQL in PHP, we will not be using any of the fun, efficient, and easy to use syntax phpMyAdmin offers.
 This is mainly because you will not actually be using this framework for the selects, inserts, updates, and deletes implemented in your awesome webpage.
 You will use these commands directly in the php framework of your choice.*

 You should see a rectangular text area in front of you with a button labeled **go** in the bottom right corner of the box.
-Type the command:
+Type the following command into the text area and press **go**.

 	CREATE DATABASE grocery_store;

-into the text area, and press **go**.
 If you typed in the command right, you will have created the database **grocery_store** in your MySQL database.

 Go back to the **SQL** tab and type the command:

 	USE grocery_store;

-This tells the MySQL database that you are going to work in the database **grocery_store** until you say otherwise.
-You will work within this structure throughout the next few chapters of this book.
+*This tells the MySQL database that you are going to work in the database **grocery_store** until you say otherwise.
+You will work within this structure throughout the next few chapters of this book.*

 You have just created the database of a single fictional grocery store.
 We will develop this more in the next chapter.